 - The Q6SE heat pump may require a 2-stage cooling / heating thermostat if used in conjunction with certain installed accessories.
-Refer to your manual for additional instructions. - The low voltage wires must be properly connected to the units low voltage terminal block as shown in Figure 7 (page 14) .
-Recommended wire gauge and lengths for typical thermostat connections are listed in Table 2 (page 10). - The L terminal on the defrost control board is used for fault monitoring.
+Refer to your manual for additional instructions. - The low voltage wires must be properly connected to the units low voltage terminal block as shown in Figure 8 (page 14).
+Recommended wire gauge and lengths for typical thermostat connections are listed in Table 1. - The L terminal on the defrost control board is used for fault monitoring.
 This is a 24V output and may be used with compatible thermostats.
 Refer to the thermostat manufacturer's manual to ensure compatibility.
 FAILURE TO ENSURE COMPATIBILITY CAN LEAD TO THERMOSTAT FAILURE. - The thermostat should be mounted about 5 feet above the floor on an inside wall.
 DO NOT install the thermostat on an outside wall or any other location where its operation may be adversely affected by radiant heat from fireplaces, sunlight, or lighting fixtures, and convective heat from warm air registers or electrical appliances.
+Refer to the thermostat's instruction sheet for detailed mounting and installation information.